jessjohn123/DirectX12---3D-Rotation/README.md

-# DirectX12---3D-Rotation
+# DirectX12 - 3D Rotation
-Sample code for demo on directx12 features
+Sample code for demo on DirectX 12 features